 Believers need to know how to handle and use the Word of God.
 However, we presume that this instruction alone, using lots of knowledge and facts, will change behavior.
 Sometimes this discipleship view is centered more on a cerebral experience of knowing rather than a heart experience of doing.
 As people apply biblical truth that they have learned it will cause change but could we do more?
 Do we really challenge people to apply what they have learned?
 I believe we can be more intentional and more effective in making disciples as we go back to Jesus’ style which brings us to the second prevailing discipleship view.

 This second view of discipleship reflects how Jesus taught and trained His disciples.
 It incorporates not only truth taught but application that allows questions and thought and experience.
 It is both knowing and doing.
 This is Jesus’ small group method.

 He spent time with His disciples and taught by example as they shared life together.
 I doubt if you will read this and then immediately go out and find 12 people who will leave their work and families and live with you, travel with you, eat with you for the next three years as you disciple them!
 So how do we accomplish discipleship in a local church setting without getting people to move in to a Christian commune?

-As we said in a previous blog, most churches offer different types of group experiences like; Sunday School classes, small groups, home groups, Discipleship groups, men and women’s groups, etc. The element that needs to be added is simply beconing more intentional as we place ourselves “in relationship” with some other people for the purpose of spiritual growth and accountability.
+As we said in a previous post, most churches offer different types of group experiences like; Sunday School classes, small groups, home groups, Discipleship groups, men and women’s groups, etc. The element that needs to be added is simply becoming more intentional as we place ourselves “in relationship” with some other people for the purpose of spiritual growth and accountability.